 There are usually five or six seasonal fish available from which you can choose.
 Other must-try dishes are the rich fish soup in an earthenware pot, and the tuna and umibudo seaweed over rice, with grated yam topping.
 Covered with Ryukyu limestone, the restaurant has a quaint and stylish ambiance that will make your culinary experience even more enjoyable.

 What better way to learn about Okinawan culture than to visit a local market?
-Almost directly opposite the Itoman Gyomin Shokudo is Roadside Station Itoman, a retail complex with shops that sell local products, fresh seafood, and traditional crafts.
+Almost directly opposite the Itoman Gyomin Shokudo is Itoman Michi-no-eki (Roadside Station), a retail complex with shops that sell local products, fresh seafood, and traditional crafts.